cloudfoundry-tutorials/what-is-cf/README.md

-# what-is-cf
+# What is Cloud Foundry?

-Tutorial explaining what is Cloud Foundry, the foundation, etc.
+An informational tutorial explaining what is Cloud Foundry, the distributions and direction, the foundation, etc. This tutorial does not have any associated exercises or labs.

-## Proposed Outline

-1. Overview: What is CF?
-2. Role: What role does CF play in tech orgs?
-3. Workloads: What works.
-What doesn't
-4. OSS: About the foundation and the OSS project
-5. Members: Who are the major contributors and members
-6. Case Studies: Pick 3 to summarize.
-Link to more.
+This tutorial is available at https://tutorials.cloudfoundry.org/what-is-cf.